-'We had an excellent morning, I think it's the first training day with all our staff (teaching and support) where everybody thoroughly enjoyed the day and felt they had gained something from it.
-We have already booked each class in for a guided visit!'
+"We had an excellent morning, I think it's the first training day with all our staff (teaching and support) where everybody thoroughly enjoyed the day and felt they had gained something from it.
+We have already booked each class in for a guided visit!"
+Norwich based Primary School.

-A Norwich Primary School

-'The session had everything: inspiration for artwork, awe and wonder, shape and space for Maths, History, RE.
-An excellent morning.'
+"The session had everything: inspiration for artwork, awe and wonder, shape and space for Maths, History, RE.
+An excellent morning."
+KS3 teacher.